Mudasra/NetFlix-GPT/README.md

 Bugfix: sign up user displayname and profile picture update
-Bugfix: if the user is not signed in redirect / browse to the login page unsubscribed to the onauthstatechanged callback
+Bugfix: if the user is not signed in redirect / browse to the login page unsubscribed to the onauthstatechanged callback register for tmdb, create an app and access token get data from NOW  PLAYING MOVIES

  # Features
  login / sign up page